What is in the rural schools bill?

 • Strengthens the pipeline of Special Education Instructors

-• Expands district ability to attract and retain highly specialized professionals by allowing for the payment of full-time equivalent salaries for highly specialized part-time staff in order to obtain a qualified professional.
+• Expands district ability to attract and retain highly specialized professionals by allowing for reimbursement of the payment of full-time equivalent salaries for highly specialized part-time staff in order to obtain a qualified professional.
+(Section 4)

 • Dedicates funding to address the unique fiscal challenges facing rural schools by: